 Biography

-Clare is Director of Undergraduate Programmes, in the School of Nursing and Midwifery.
-Her research interests include nurse academic identity and the contribution of nurse academics to the clinical practice environment.
-She was poster winner at NET in 2019 for her doctoral research and is presenting her research nationally and internationally in 2021.
-Clare is also in the process of publishing her doctoral research.
-Clare has extensive experience in curriculum design and is interested in empowering partnership working at the intersection with practice and is a member of the Schools Educational and Evaluation Research Group.
+Clare’s research interests include nurse academic identity and the contribution of nurse academics to the clinical practice environment.
+Clare has presented her doctoral research nationally and internationally.
+Clare is also in the process of publishing her research and is a faculty board member for the School of Medicines, Health Professions Education Research group.

-Clare has over 30 years experience as a nurse and has worked in a range of acute surgical settings including as a Urology Advanced Nurse Practitioner and in Higher Education.
+Clare is a NMC registrant, Member of the Royal College of Nursing and RCN Education Forum.
+She is an experienced nurse, having previously practised in a range of acute surgical settings including as a Urology Advanced Nurse Practitioner and in Higher Education at undergraduate and postgraduate levels.

 Publications